micaelaneus/strength-as-ccoty/journal-strength-and-your-coty.md

 * Every archetype has an internal equilibrium, a yin-yang balance that generates wholeness.
 Match any shadow elements you wrote down in the previous question with a stabilizing quality that Strength also possesses.
 Counteract workaholism with the powerful sense of embodiment that this Figure radiates from head to toe, for instance, and put some playdates in your calendar to get yourself outside.

 Finish by selecting one or more short mottos for the year as described above.

+## GET YOUR COTY GUIDEBOOK

+We are currently writing separate guides for working with the other cards in Major Arcana and plan to have published them all by the equinox.
+Find them on our website as we complete each one.